indico/indico/doc/guides/VideoServicesGuides/ManagerOverview/ManagerOverview.rst

 bookings / requests that have been performed on any of the Video Services Systems.

-This page is divided into two main parts: the top part that you can interact with to get query results, and a bottom part where you get the results.
+This page is divided into two main parts: the top part is where you may interact with the system, through a series of filters, to get query results.
+The bottom part where the results of your request are displayed.

-The top part is in turn divided into three sections: a list of indexes, a *filtering* section, and a *View By* section.
+The top area acts as the main filter for refining the results of your request; you may choose from a selection of indexes, restrictions and preference in how the results are displayed.

 |image03|